szabba/irgen/README.markdown

-`irgen` is a code generator for Gang-of-Four visitors.
+`irgen` is a code generator for the visitees (elements) in the visitor pattern.

 Given a file `option.go` in the directory `$GOPATH/src/some-domain.org/option`